ausaccessfed/dev-portal/docs/_rapid-connect-integration/08-attribute-based-authorisation.md

 Specific claims within the ID token can be utilised to make authorisation decisions within an application.

-Below is an example of a decoded JWS for the user "John Doe" sent by Rapid Connect:
+Below is an example of a decoded JWS for the user "John Doe" sent by Rapid Connect.

 ```json
 {